 Travel is taken with great care through frequent flyer miles and meticulous connections that cost next to nothing.
 Odd jobs are sought out and rewarded with a look inside amateur pro wrestling and new friends.
 When I’m frugal, I’m often the wealthiest I’ve been in my life.
 Both emotionally and financially.

 Money isn’t life.
 It’s just a tool in life.
 The real strategy is affording a lifestyle worth living, and not setting yourself up for failure.
-What I don’t mean is failure over losing a job or having an unexpected setback.
+What I don’t mean is a failure over losing a job or having an unexpected setback.
 I mean failure to propel yourself forward.
 Failure to seek out new avenues and instead relying on the same path to get you out of a sticky situation that got you into it.

 You need resilience.
 You need innovation.
 You need faith.
 And you need a life that can creatively adapt.
 When I was self-employed, sometimes I had thousands of dollars in my account.
 Other times $20.
 But I knew it would always work out because I was always adapting.